Support

 Finally, the state requires a history of good tax compliance before an offer in compromise will be accepted.

-Tax Forgiveness and Tax Settlement Services
+Tax Forgiveness and Tax Settlement Services for GA State Taxes Owed

 Tax forgiveness and tax settlement programs are available from both the IRS and the Georgia Department of Revenue.
 The offer in compromise program remains one of the most powerful techniques to wipe away a tax debt.

 However, not all offers in compromise are accepted by the government.
-In fact, some “tax resolution companies” are known to churn out offers that have little or no chance of being accepted.
-In our local, Atlanta-based accounting firm, we only submit offers that we know have a very high probability of being accepted.
+In fact, some national “tax resolution companies” are known to churn out offers that have little or no chance of being accepted.
+At our local, Atlanta-based accounting firm, we only submit offers that we know have a very high probability of being accepted.
 To do differently is a waist of time and money.

 To learn more about our CPA services for clients under audit, check out our article on IRS Audit Basics.